 - versions on a white background and “reversed” out of black and solid colour

 - readability and distinctiveness at a range of sizes

-- objective review and ‘apples-with-apples’ comparison of colour and type
+- objective review and ‘proof of concept’ comparison of colour and type

 Transforming ideas in health: The positioning statement rationale